-4 Concluding remarks
+4 Concluding remarkssions

-This study shows that a drastic Arctic sea ice decline occurred in 2003 and that this decline was accompanied by a change in the moisture transport from the main Arctic moisture sources, which then results in precipitation over the Arctic (MTP).
-The pattern of change consists of a general decrease after vs before 2003 in the moisture transport in summer and an increase in fall and early winter, with different contributions depending on the moisture source and ocean subregion.
+- This study shows that a drastic Arctic sea ice decline occurred in 2003 and that this decline was accompanied by a change in the e perfect pattern of MTP for Arctic sea ice melting consists of a general decrease in moisture transport from the main Arctic moisture sources, which then results in precipitation over the Arctic (MTP).
+The pattern of change consists of a general decrease after vs before 2003 in the moisture transport in summer and an increase in fall and early winter, with different contributions depending on the moisture source and ocean subregion-.
 This pattern of change in the moisture transport is not only statistically significant but also consistent with Eulerian flux diagnosis, changes in circulation type frequency, and any of the known mechanisms affecting snowfall or rainfall on ice in the Arctic.
 The consistent increment after the CP of MTP for all moisture sources in September, the month when extension of Arctic sea ice is lowest, is particularly remarkable.
-These results suggest that ice-melting at a multiyear scale is favoured by a decrease in moisture transport in summer and an increase in fall and early winter.

-The results of this paper also reveal another important conclusion: the assumed and partially documented enhanced poleward moisture transport from lower latitudes as a consequence of increased moisture from climate change (Zhang et al., 2013) has not been simple or constant in its links with enhanced Arctic precipitation throughout the year in the present climate.
+Thus, it is clear beyond doubt that an increment in moisture transport during this month favours ice melting, regardless of the source of moisture. - 15 These results suggest that ice-melting at a multiyear scale is favoured by a decrease in moisture transport in summer and an increase in fall and early winter. - These results are notable because of their consistence with mechanisms related to precipitation and ice cover.
+It is important to note that we have estimated MTP such that so any relationship of our results with sea ice must be interpreted in terms of changes in precipitation caused by changes in moisture transport and the effect of precipitation on ice cover.
+Snowfall is the dominant (almost unique) form of precipitation during most of the year, with the exception of late summer.
+As noted in the introduction, when precipitation is produced in the form of snowfall on sea ice, it enhances thermal insulation, and reduces sea ice growth in winter (Leppäranta, 1993), but increases the surface albedo, and thus reduces melt in spring and summer (Cheng et al., 2008).
+These phenomena justify the opposite change in moisture transport for fall and winter versus spring.
+However, in late summer and early fall, precipitation as rain gains importance, and rainfall is generally related to sea ice melting. - The results of this paper also reveal another important conclusion: the assumed and partially documented enhanced poleward moisture transport from lower latitudes as a consequence of increased moisture from climate change (Zhang et al., 2013) has not been simple or constant in its links with enhanced Arctic precipitation throughout the year in the present climate.
 Major moisture sources for the Arctic did not provide more moisture for precipitation to the Arctic in summer after 2003, the change point (CP) for Arctic sea ice, than before, although they did provide more moisture in fall and early winter.
 Because the enhanced Arctic precipitation projected by most models for the end of the century (Bintaja and Selten, 2014) is partly attributed to enhanced poleward moisture transport from latitudes lower than 70°N (Bintanja and Andry, 2017), where the major sources studied herein are located, our results raise questions of whether this change has occurred so simply in the current climate, and these questions merit further study.